 Have you always liked putting together jigsaw puzzles?
 Are you an expert at doing a Rubik’s Cube?
 Do you enjoy immersing yourself in the nearest Escape Room?
 Does your list of favorite computer games include titles like Tetris, Myst, and Portal?
-Or maybe you find it hard to resist crosswords, Sudoku, mazes, or other brainteasers?
+Maybe you find it hard to resist crosswords, Sudoku, mazes, or other brainteasers?
 Well, how would you like solving puzzles and earning money for it?

 Depending on your particular interests and educational aspirations, there is likely a vocation within your grasp that will utilize your critical thinking skills and enable you to actually solve puzzles on the job.
 Here are 12 career options for people who like solving puzzles:

 Can you keep a secret?
 If you are interested in computer science and secret codes, you may enjoy a career as a cryptographer, also called a cryptologist.
 Cryptographers are people who do the writing and cracking of codes and ciphers.
 In the past, they were primarily responsible for wartime code-breaking and writing ciphers to keep information hidden from the enemy.
 Today, cryptographers often work in the cybersecurity field to develop algorithms, ciphers, and security systems for safeguarding sensitive digital information.
 Cryptography is used to encrypt confidential data for the military, law enforcement, government and financial institutions, provide privacy for people, and protect corporations from cyber criminals.